HosseinlGholami/Army-Prj/readme.md

 -------===High_level====------

-* read and exploit "authentication" and "authorisation"  mechanism of RBMQ to control clients from the links blow:
+* read and exploit "Authentication" and "Authorization"  mechanism of RBMQ to control clients from the links blow:
   * https://www.rabbitmq.com/access-control.html